kouroshm/analytics-department/README.md

 5. statsmodels

 # Installation
-You can write the data directory in the following line of the code.
+You can write the data directory in the first cell of the [analytics-department.ipynb] (/analytics-department.ipynb) file.
 ```assignment_data = pd.read_csv("input the file directory")```

 To install all the required libraries you may use the following code or install the dependencies based on the libraries that are provided: